hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Database Access and Cloud Storage/Creating Game Collection Indexes.md

     playerChatHistoryCollection.ensureIndex({"dateOfChat" : -1});
 ```

-This script uses the [SparkMongoCollectionReadWrite](/API Documentation/Cloud Code API/Cloud Data/SparkMongoCollectionReadWrite.md) API *ensureIndex* method to add an index to the collection on the *chatDate* field:
+This script uses the [SparkMongoCollectionReadWrite](/API Documentation/Cloud Code API/Cloud Data/SparkMongoCollectionReadWrite.md) API *ensureIndex* method to add an index to the Collection on the *chatDate* field:
   * The *ensureIndex* method only creates an index if an index of the same specification does not already exist.
   * A value of 1 specifies that the index orders items in ascending order.
   * A value of -1 specifies an index that orders items in descending order.